arxyzan/titanic-tensorflow-estimator/README.md

 # titanic
 Solving Titanic problem using TensorFlow Estimators

-The model achieves something around 85% accuracy on the test data, but still improvable.
-Feel free to play with params and data to get a better score.
+The model achieves something around 85% accuracy on the test data, but it's still improvable.
+Feel free to play with the model parameters and data to reach a better accuracy.